The Science of Contacting Suppliers and Manufacturers as a Business

 There are a few things you should keep in mind when approaching them.

-1. Ask about minimum order quantity (MOQ) and deposit
+1. Ask about MOQ and Deposit

-2. Ask about manufacturing capacity, shipping, and packaging
+2. Ask about Manufacturing Capacity, Shipping, and Packaging

-3. Ask for samples
+3. Ask for Samples

 To Sum Up